chembl/FPSim2/docs/user_guide/create_db_file.md

 # Create a fingerprint database file

-Use the `FPSim2.io.backends.pytables.create_db_file` function to create the fingerprint database file.
+Use the `FPSim2.io.backends.pytables.create_db_file` function to create the fingerprint database file needed to run the searches.

 !!! warning
     FPSim2 only supports integer molecule ids.